fiftydinar/usb-storage-optimized-async/README.md

 ## Known quirk
 - If 2 or more USB storage devices have the same USB vendor ID and USB model ID, then this fix won't apply for those USB storage devices.
+This doesn't happen often, but it's worth to note.
 `lsusb` output doesn't show the information about the USB storage block device, hence why we can't use anything else as an identifier.

 ## Credits